NickHAnderson019/NAnderson_FYP_2019/README.md

 # NAnderson_FYP_2019

 ### This repository contains the Python code and report for the final year project of Nick Anderson (ANDNIC019) prepared for the University of Cape Town.
+It also includes the final poster, presentation and published RobMech paper.

 The folders are structured as follows: